llvm/mlir-www/website/content/getting_started/openprojects.md

 Below is a list of projects that can be suitable for [Google Summer of Code (GSOC)](https://summerofcode.withgoogle.com/) or just for someone to get started with contributing to MLIR.
-See also [the "beginner" issues](https://github.com/llvm/llvm-project/issues?q=is%3Aopen+label%3Amlir%3Allvm+label%3Abeginner) on the bugtracker.
+See also ["good first issue"](https://github.com/llvm/llvm-project/issues?q=is%3Aopen%20label%3Amlir%3Allvm%20label%3A%22good%20first%20issue%22) on the bugtracker.
 If you're interested in one of these projects, feel free to discuss it on the MLIR section of the [LLVM forums](https://llvm.discourse.group/c/mlir/31)